MohamedBouattour/micro-service/README.md

 # Microservice Project Team XYZ
 ## Introduction
 This project is part of an academic project for the micro-service course.
-The project consists of multiple modules, each module has it's own purpose and functionality and together they form the whole project
+The project consists of multiple modules, each module has it's own purpose and functionality and together they form the whole project.
+This entire project is containerized with Docker and each module has it's own Dockerfile.
-* apigateway module that sits between the different services handling the communication between them(Config Server microservice).
+* apigateway module that sits between the different services handling the communication between them.
 * authenticationapp module contains the authentication service.
 * eurekaserver holds the information about all client-service applications.
 * uml_designer contains our frontend nodejs application and has 2 parts a server and a ui.
-Finally, the entire project is containerized with Docker.
+* for the database we used MySQL as our RDBMS.

 ## Installation
 To install and run this project, follow these steps: